flutter/website/debugging.md

 ### `debugger()` statement

-When using the Dart Observatory (or another Dart debugger, such as the debugger in the IntelliJ IDE), you can insert programmatic breakpoints using the `debugger()` statement.
+When using the Dart Observatory (or another Dart debugger integrated into a Flutter enabled IDE/editor), you can insert programmatic breakpoints using the `debugger()` statement.
 To use this, you have to put `import 'dart:developer';` at the top of the relevant file.